-A nondegree-seeking student is one who wishes to take courses in the graduate-level public health program up to a limit of 12 semester hours, but does not intend to pursue the M.P.H. degree.
+A nondegree-seeking student is one who wishes to take courses in the graduate-level public health program up to a limit of 4 courses (12 credits) but does not intend to pursue the M.P.H. degree.
 The nondegree-seeking student must provide the following in order to take classes in the M.P.H. program:

 An application for nondegree status by a student holding a bachelor’s degree or higher will be considered by the admissions committee, after a review of the required records.